Candide Love Quotes

 "Oh! my dear Cunégonde! must I leave you just at a time when the Governor was going to sanction our nuptials?
 Cunégonde, brought to such a distance what will become of you?"
 (14.4)

-Candide’s love for Cunégonde blinds him to the reality of the Governor’s feelings towards her.
+Candide’s love for Cunégonde blinds him to the reality of the Governor’s feelings toward her.

 "We shall see that, thou scoundrel!" said the Jesuit Baron de Thunder-ten-Tronckh, and that instant struck him across the face with the flat of his sword.
 Candide in an instant drew his rapier, and plunged it up to the hilt in the Jesuit's belly; but in pulling it out reeking hot, he burst into tears.